-I do further certify that the deliberations of the Board on the adoption of said resolution were conducted openly, that the vote on the adoption of said resolution was conducted openly, that said meeting was held at a specified time and place convenient to the public, that notice of said meeting was duly given to all of the news media requesting such notice, that an agenda for said meeting was posted at the location where said meeting was held and at the principal office of the Board at least 96 hours in advance of the holding of said meeting, that at least one copy of said agenda was continuously available for public review during the entire 96-hour period preceding said meeting, that a true, correct and complete copy of said agenda as so posted being attached hereto as Exhibit A, that said meeting was called and held in strict accordance with the provisions of the Intergovernmental Cooperation Act of the State of Illinois, as amended, the Open Meetings Act of the State of Illinois, as amended, and that the Board has complied with all of the applicable provisions of said Acts and its procedural rules in the adoption of said resolution.
+I do further certify that the deliberations of the Board on the adoption of said resolution were conducted openly, that the vote on the adoption of said resolution was conducted openly, that said meeting was held at a specified time and place convenient to the public, that notice of said meeting was duly given to all of the news media requesting such notice, that an agenda for said meeting was posted at the location where said meeting was held and at the principal office of the Board at least 96 hours in advance of the holding of said meeting, that at least one copy of said agenda was continuously available for public review during the entire 96-hour period preceding said meeting, that a true, correct and complete copy of said agenda as so posted being attached hereto as Exhibit A, that said meeting was called and held in strict accordance with the provisions of the Intergovernmental Cooperation Act of the State of Illinois, as amended, and that the Board has complied with all of the applicable provisions of said Acts and its procedural rules in the adoption of said resolution.

-IN WITNESS WHEREOF, I hereunto affix my official signature this 13th day of November,
+IN WITNESS WHEREOF, I hereunto affix my official signature this 13th day of November, 2023.

-2023.
-3.

-Ex ecutive Director
+Executive Director

-COMMENTS BY GWA FULL BOARD CHAIRPERSON PRESIDENT KEITH GIAGNORIO VILLAGE OF LOMBARD
+COMMENTS BY GWA FULL BOARD CHAIRPERSON -PRESIDENT KEITH GIAGNORIO - VILLAGE OF LOMBARD